-5This also contradicts F&R's claim that their results "apply to any game where peace prevails in the absence of mutual optimism" (740).
+5This also contradicts Fey & Ramsay's claim that their results "apply to any game where peace prevails in the absence of mutual optimism" (740).
 In the standard model, peace does indeed prevail in the absence of mutual optimism and yet their 'no-war' theorem does not hold.

+We are somewhat puzzled by this.
+Mutual optimism is just a set of conditions that describe beliefs: both sides having high expectations about war (which might be due to private information about capabilities but which also might be due to a host of other factors, as we noted above).
+The mutual optimism explanation must show how these expectations cause war; it has to specify the reasons these expectations cannot be reconciled without fighting.
 In particular, since peace requires that both sides agree to its terms, the mechanism must explain why actors persist in their unwillingness to offer terms that the opponent demands in order to preserve the peace.
-Our puzzlement stems from F&R's attempt to critique the explanation while simultaneously omitting the mechanism through which it operates.
+Our puzzlement stems from Fey & Ramsay's attempt to critique the explanation while simultaneously omitting the mechanism through which it operates.

 The non-rationalist literature has skirted this requirement by arguing that actors would not reduce their optimism even in the face of abundant evidence that contradicts it simply because they are not rational.
-This venue is not open to us, but neither it is to F&R who are also interested in a rationalist specification of the MO mechanism.
+This venue is not open to us, but neither it is to Fey & Ramsay who are also interested in a rationalist specification of the MO mechanism.
 Unfortunately, as we explain in our conclusion, the information transmission mechanism they borrow from the literature on common knowledge does not (and cannot) work in a crisis bargaining setting.
 Moreover, their modeling approach does not permit them to specify a reasonable mechanism even if they wished to.